 As we leave the Portuguese town of Estremoz through Alentejo hills, cork groves pass by on either side.
 The trees’ thick boughs spread from their crowns like reaching arms, perfectly encased in grey-blue lichen.
-Below, their colour changes abruptly to dark red, almost black, where the trunks have been stripped.
+Below, their colour changes abruptly to dark red, almost black.
 I notice the digits ‘17’ painted in white across a tree trunk.
 “That is the year the bark was stripped,” explains Vitor Borges, the co-owner of Dá Licença.
 “The tree will be left for six years now until it can be harvested again.”

 We continue along a gently ascending gravel road.
 The rural retreat of Dá Licença comes into view, its clustered, whitewashed buildings perched neatly atop the hill.
 As I step out, our position feels remarkably elevated.
 Hills swathed in olive groves rise to meet me from two sides, whilst low plains stretch out to the town of Estremoz below, its castle just visible against the horizon.

 I follow Vitor into the main courtyard, and meet his partner, Franck Laigneau.
 Inside the property, a metal chimney hangs from the centre of the ceiling almost to the floor.
 Behind it, through the windows, olive trees slope away from the house.
 I follow Vitor and Franck through connecting rooms, past a sprawling decorative screen depicting a sunset, and a hefty wooden table, its crystalline structure seemingly hewn out of stone rather than of wood.